-UG Alumni Association inaugurates university hospital mothers' wing
+UG alumni association inaugurates university hospital mothers' wing

-Tullow Oil Ghana Limited provided the Association with GH¢ 100,000.00, as seed money to start the project whilst Domod Roofing provided roofing sheets.
+Tullow Oil Ghana Limited provided the Association with GH¢ 100,000.00, as seed money to start the project while Domod Roofing provided roofing sheets.

-Paa Kwesi Yankey, the Chairman of the UG Alumni Association, said mothers whose children happen to be on admission in the Hospital are often required to stay around, but unfortunately, there was no space available for them.
+Chairman of the UG Alumni Association, Paa Kwesi Yankey, said mothers whose children happen to be on admission in the Hospital are often required to stay around, but unfortunately, there was no space available for them.

 He said the Alumni Association deemed it fit to provide such a facility to lessen their stress and provide some level of comfort for them.